-This article explains the theory of management by objectives, developed by Peter Drucker in a practical way.
-After reading you will understand the basics of this powerful management tool.
+This article explains the theory of Management By Objectives (MBO), developed by Peter Drucker in a practical way.
+After reading you will understand the basics of this powerful strategic management tool.

 - Objectives are determined with the employees;